 Voiced by Rodger Bumpass

-With his dry wit, cynical attitude, far from stellar skills with the clarinet, contempt for his overly optimistic neighbor and utter detestation for his job as a Krusty Krab cashier, Squidward Tentacles is one of those characters who, the older we get, the more we can see ourselves in him.
+With his dry wit, cynical attitude, far from stellar skills with the clarinet, contempt for his overly optimistic neighbor and utter detestation for his job as a Krusty Krab cashier, Squidward Tentacles is one of those characters who, the older we get, the more we can empathize with him.

 As Told by Ginger (Nickelodeon)

 Lois: So you’re telling me you didn’t bring anything creepy or weird into this house?

 A mastermind with a penchant for all things gross, Ginger Foutley’s younger brother, Carl, is one awesome kid.
 He and his best friend, Hoodsey, are always cooking up some scheme, whether it’s to become rich and famous or simply spy on their sisters.
 His most admirable quality is that when it comes to his family, he’ll willingly put his own sneaky agenda aside in order to stick by them no matter what.

 The Adventures of Jimmy Neutron: Boy Genius (Nickelodeon)